 You are maintaining a security system and alarms such as a burglar alarm.
 A security system that is monitored by a central station will also help lower your annual premiums by as much as 5% or more.
 To get a discount, the homeowner must typically provide evidence of central monitoring.
 Showing your last bill or a contract to the insurance company should be enough evidence.

 Smoke alarms are another critical factor.
 Installing smoke alarms in your home can save you around 10% or more in annual premiums, Co2 detectors, dead-bolt locks, and in some cases even weatherproofing can also help.

-Many insurance companies will also give a discount of 10% or more to customers who already have other insurance under the same roof, such as your car or health insurance.
+Many insurance companies will also give a discount of 10% or more to customers who already have other insurance under the same roof, such as a car or health insurance.
 If you use the same company, you may end up saving on both premiums.